awsdocs/aws-toolkit-eclipse-user-guide/doc_source/differentiate-resources-with-naming.rst

 During development of new products or features, it is useful to keep AWS resources that are used for development separate from resources that are used for production.
-One approach to maintaining this separation was discussed in the :doc:`tke_setup_creds`, that is, to use different accounts for development and production resources.
+One approach to maintaining this separation was discussed in the :doc:`setup-credentials`, that is, to use different accounts for development and production resources.
 That approach works especially well when using AWS Explorer, because AWS Explorer displays resources based on account credentials.
 This section will discuss an alternative approach in which a naming convention is used to differentiate between development and